 Prepare the detergent or cleaning solution

-You can prepare the solution in a basin by filling it with water and the suggested
+You can prepare the solution in a basin by filling it with water and the suggestedamount of detergent.

 Note that you should only use detergents that are suited to your rug – using others may cause adverse effects.
 You should be able to find the right information on the internet.

-Make sure the pressure washer is prepped for
+Make sure the pressure washer is prepped forcleaning

 Before diving into using the pressure washer, make sure to give it a quick check – it has to be well-oiled and have the accessories and attachments firmly in place.

 If your washer does not have a soap tank, simply apply the detergent on your rug.
 Now,hold the wand close to, but not against, your rug and pull your washer’strigger.

 Cleaning an area rug